Learning Outcomes

 Post-Rosset Developments: The Comprehensive Approach

-Following Stack v Dowden [2007] and Jones v Kernott [2011], the courts now adopt a broader, more comprehensive approach, especially in joint name cases, but also increasingly influential in sole name cases.
-While direct financial contributions remain important, the court considers the 'whole course of dealing' between the parties.
+Following leading Supreme Court authority, the courts now adopt a broader, more comprehensive approach, especially in joint name cases, but also influential in sole name disputes.
+While direct financial contributions remain important, the court considers the 'whole course of dealing' between the parties when determining the existence and scope of shared beneficial ownership.
+Inference is still an exercise in identifying what the parties actually intended, evidenced by their conduct.

 Factors considered include: